Email Infrastructure Built for Web3's Security Requirements

 How should we handle the Travel Rule for transaction notification emails?

 The FATF Travel Rule requires VASPs to share originator and beneficiary information for transfers above threshold.
-MultiMail's metadata parameter lets agents attach originator/beneficiary data to the message record at send time, supporting auditability of what information accompanied a notification.
+MultiMail's per-message tags let agents annotate the message record with originator/beneficiary references at send time, supporting auditability of what information accompanied a notification.
 The actual Travel Rule data exchange between VASPs happens via IVMS101 or similar protocols — MultiMail handles the customer-facing notification layer, not the inter-VASP data transfer.

 Can we use MultiMail for token launch announcements and staking reward emails?